Chevy Chase Divorce Lawyer

 It is very important and cannot be emphasized enough that you mail every motion or document filed in court to your spouse and inform the court by filling out and completing the Certificate of Service section, which can be found at the end of the Answer or Counter-Complaint form.
-Feel free to call (301) 889-8085 or schedule a consultation online to speak with an experienced Maryland divorce lawyer.
+Feel free to call (301) 889-8085 or schedule a consultation online to speak with a member of our team.

 What about Legal Separation?

 In the state of Maryland, legal separation is not recognized.
 However, if you and your spouse are living apart with the intention of getting divorced and are not involved sexually, that does constitute a separation.
 Separation entails the involved parties to agree to live apart until the finalization of or the granting of a divorce.
 The couple who are separating, after negotiation between their lawyers on the couple’s behalf and interests, may arrive at an agreement regarding divorce issues such as asset and property division, alimony, child custody and support, and visitation schedules.
 All details of the agreements are drafted into a document.